 The snowshoe looks almost exactly like a marriage of the Siamese and American shorthair might suggest.
 Maintaining much of the body length of the Siamese, but adding a little more of the American shorthair's heft to it, the snowshoe is a medium-large, moderately built cat.
-Their heads can be either triangular or apple-shaped, and the best specimens have shorthair markings on their faces, with an upside down "V" marking that is one of the standards for the breed.
-Ears are wide set and pointed, eyes are walnut shaped and always some shade of blue.
+Their heads can be either triangular or apple-shaped, and many of these beauties have markings on their faces, with an upside down "V" marking that is one of the standards for the breed.
+Ears are wide-set and pointed, eyes are walnut-shaped and always some shade of blue.

-Snowshoe fur is short, single-coated, and color pointed.
+Snowshoe fur is short, single-coated, and color-pointed.
 Darker colors like fawn, chocolate, and blue are the most common, but black, orange, and lilac are possible as well.
-Paws are white, giving the breed the look from which their name was derived.
+Their paws are white, giving the breed the look from which their name was derived.
 The white can extend up the legs to varying degrees, though too much or too little white can relegate a purebred snowshoe to pet status rather than show or breeding stock.

-Snowshoes tend to be active, athletic cats who respond well to games and activities that keep them moving.
-Getting a multi-level kitty condo or even a running wheel will be a much-appreciated gift.
-They enjoy toys but can be somewhat aloof to them, so keeping a variety on hand to match their shifting whims would be a good choice.
+Snowshoes tend to be active, athletic cats who respond well to games and activities that keep them moving, Bonk says.
+Getting a multi-level cat tree or even a running wheel will be a much-appreciated gift.
+They enjoy toys but might grow bored if you're not there to play alongside them.
+Keep a variety on hand to keep your smarty snowshoe entertained.

 Snowshoes get along well with children, cats, and dogs, so homing them in large families or multi-pet homes should be a breeze.
-In fact, the latter is encouraged, due to the snowshoe's low tolerance for being alone.
+In fact, fellow furry friends are encouraged due to the snowshoe's low tolerance for being alone.

 Whether you have dogs or cats for your snowshoe to play with, early and proper socialization will be a game changer.